 How to make peach muffins

-This is an old-fashioned muffin recipe made by mixing the wet ingredients in a bowl and the dry ingredients in another large mixing bowl and then combining the two.
-So easy!
+This is an old-fashioned muffin recipe.
+It's made by mixing the wet ingredients in a bowl and the dry ingredients in another large mixing bowl.
+And then combining the two.
+It's very easy.

-You only need a whisk and a spatula to fold the fruit at the end.
+You only need a couple of bowls, a whisk and a spatula to fold the fruit at the end.

-Vintage Kitchen tip: this is not the recipe to use an electric or stand mixer as it will overmix the batter.
+This recipe does not call for an electric or stand mixer, as it will overmix the batter.
 Use a whisk, two bowls, and a spatula to stir the final batter.

 Baking

-- Muffin tin: if you use paper liners (paper cups or muffin liners) it's easier to clean afterward, they keep the muffins moist, and are great to transport them.
+- Muffin tin: if you use paper liners (paper cups or muffin liners), it's easier to clean afterward, they keep the muffins moist, and make transporting them simpler.
 But you can butter or use baking spray for the muffin pan.

 - Crunchy topping: add a sprinkling of sugar (half a teaspoon) to each muffin top before baking.

-When are the muffins done?
-They will rise and turn golden and be springy to the touch.
-As soon as a toothpick or tester comes out clean, take them out.
+- When are the muffins done?
+They will rise, turn golden, and be springy to the touch.
+Take them out as soon as a toothpick or cake tester comes out clean.

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.